marcelmos/angular-expenses-tracker/README.md

 ## INFORMATION

-All display data, inputs field are in Polish.
+All prices are display in PLN.

 ## How to use